-MULTI-USE PATHS
+SHARED USE PATHS

 Paths separate pedestrians and bicyclists from motor vehicle traffic; however, pedestrians and bicyclists may have to share the path with other active transportation users.
-Multi-use paths provide a designated paved right-of-way completely separate from any roadway or highway and are classified by specific design criteria established by Caltrans.
+Shared Use Paths, also called Multi Use Paths, paths provide a designated paved right-of-way completely separate from any roadway or highway and are classified by specific design criteria established by Caltrans.
 Multi-use path design standard is at least eight feet of paved width to allow for comfortable two-way movement and two feet of graded shoulders.
 In Los Altos, multi-use paths are typically adjacent to residential roadways and cross driveways.
 These paths are most commonly designated for active transportation uses.